vojay-dev/vojay-dev.github.io/_posts/2024-11-22-airflow-dynamic.md

 While partitioning improves query performance, it also presents an opportunity: parallel write operations.
 The Reddit user's question highlights this opportunity within Airflow.
 How can Airflow leverage table partitions for parallel processing?

 Airflow offers `catchup` and `backfill` features for processing historical data.
-Catchup automatically creates Directed Acyclic Graph (DAG) runs for past schedules.
+Catchup automatically creates DAG runs for past schedules.
 Backfill allows users to manually trigger DAG runs for a specified date range.

 {% highlight sh %}
 airflow dags backfill \